GrzegorzKozub/interview/README.md

 - What are the differences between authenticating a web page and an API?
 - What kind of attacks do you know?
 How do we prevent them?
+- According to OWASP, Broken Access Control and Cryptographic Failures are the top security risks in 2021.
+What would they potentially lead to?
+- What are Delegation Tokens used for?
+- What’s (Cross-Origin Resource Sharing) for and how does it work in general?

 ## Testing